 Cut the entire bow out and iron with the remaining design on your shirt.

 Place the image on the T-shirt with the rest of the design.
 Place parchment paper over your design.

 Follow the steps above in steps 5 and 6.
 Iron the bow along with the remaining designs unto your T-shirt.
 Remove the remaining plastic backing from the bow.

-Overall I do hope that this blog will inspire you to create your own unique family T-shirts as well.
+Overall I do hope that this blog will inspire you to make your own unique custom family T-shirts as well.

 Did you find the strategies listed in this article helpful?
 What were some of your favorite tips?
 How have they worked for you?
 Leave a comment below, I’d love to know what you think.

 Don’t forget to SUBSCRIBE to my email newsletter to get any NEW POSTS or Mommy Inspired FREEBIES that I have available for you, to help you on your parenting journey.